With just a few weeks away from Polling Day in Singapore, this may be the best time to talk to kids about an important civic right and duty – voting.

 Why is voting important?

 Let’s use the previously mentioned family movie night as an example.
-There are two movie options available: Turning Red and Minions: Rise of Gru.
+There are two movie options available: A Minecraft Movie and Snow White.
 Everyone has a preferred choice.
-But let’s say out of the five family members there, two voted for Turning Red; another two voted for Minions; but one decided not to vote.
+But let’s say out of the five family members there, two voted for A Minecraft Movie; another two voted for Snow White; but one decided not to vote.
 As each movie got the same number of votes, it’s tough to decide which one to go with for the movie night.
 That one person’s vote could determine the movie for the night.

 Let’s use another example.
 The teacher calls for a vote to decide the class’ next field trip destination.
 However, the teacher only allows half the class to vote.
 Would this be fair for the students who aren’t allowed to have a say in the field trip they want?